Five key takeaways from Trump-Starmer meeting in UK

 Trump said one of his “few disagreements” with Starmer is over the UK’s pledge to recognise a Palestinian state.

-But the UK prime minister earned a literal pat on the back from the US as he condemned Hamas.
+But the UK prime minister earned a literal pat on the back from the US president as he condemned Hamas.

 Neither leader denounced Israeli policies against Palestinians.